carolinamedina26/Amazon_Vine_Analysis/README.md

 # Summary

-In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+In the current analysis, there is a possibility of a bias reviews because we can not verify the origin or accuracy of the views, to avoid this issue a further analysis should be perform in which only reviews that also have a verified purchaser part of our analysis.